justinsisley/mercenary/README.md

 Both the client and server utilize [LinkedIn's fork of Dust.js](http://linkedin.github.io/dustjs/) for template rendering.

 The entire stack is test-ready, using [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/), with test runners in both the command line and the browser.

-For detailed information, explore the directories and read the [Wiki](https://github.com/justinsisley/Mercenary/wiki).

 ## Installation